thegushi/screendump/README.md

-Since `screendump` runs on the machine hosting your screen session rather than on the remote, it works regardless of what's on the other end of the SSH connection — including routers, switches, or anything else running a minimal shell that wouldn't know what to do with a bash script.
+Since `screendump` runs on the machine hosting your screen session rather than on the remote, it works regardless of what's on the other end of the SSH connection, including routers, switches, or anything else running a minimal shell that wouldn't know what to do with a bash script.

 ## Dependencies

 - [GNU screen](https://www.gnu.org/software/screen/)
-- [bash-preexec](https://github.com/rcaloras/bash-preexec) — provides `preexec` and `precmd` hook functions for bash.
+- [bash-preexec](https://github.com/rcaloras/bash-preexec) -- provides `preexec` and `precmd` hook functions for bash.
 Unlike tcsh and zsh, bash has no built-in equivalent; bash-preexec grafts them in by wrapping `$PROMPT_COMMAND` and the `DEBUG` trap.
 - `git`

 ## Setup